Wars of the Diadochi: Third War of the Diadochi, 315–311 BC

-Though his authority had seemed secure with his victory over Eumenes, the eastern dynasts were unwilling to see Antigonus rule all of Asia.
-In 314 BC they demanded from Antigonus that he cede Lycia and Cappadocia to Cassander, Hellespontine Phrygia to Lysimachus, all of Syria to Ptolemy, and Babylonia to Seleucus, and that he share the treasures he had captured.
-Antigonus only answer was to advise them to be ready, then, for war.
-In this war, Antigonus faced an alliance of Ptolemy (with Seleucus serving him), Lysimachus, and Cassander.
-At the start of the campaigning season of 314 BC Antigonus invaded Syria and Phoenicia, which were under Ptolemy's control, and besieged Tyre.
-Cassander and Ptolemy started supporting Asander (satrap of Caria) against Antigonus who ruled the neighbouring provinces of Lycia, Lydia and Greater Phrygia.
-Antigonus then sent Aristodemus with 1,000 talents to the Peloponnese to raise a mercenary army to fight Cassander, he allied himself to Polyperchon, who still controlled parts of the Peloponnese, and he proclaimed freedom for the Greeks to get them on their side.
+After Antigonus defeated Eumenes, the eastern dynasts did not want Antigonus to control all of Asia.
+In 314 BC they demanded that he cede Lycia and Cappadocia to Cassander, Hellespontine Phrygia to Lysimachus, all of Syria to Ptolemy, and Babylonia to Seleucus.
+Antigonus responded by advising them to be ready for war.
+In this war Antigonus faced an alliance of Ptolemy (with Seleucus serving him), Lysimachus, and Cassander.
+At the start of the campaigning season in 314 BC Antigonus invaded Syria and Phoenicia, which were under Ptolemy's control, and besieged Tyre.
+Cassander and Ptolemy started supporting Asander (satrap of Caria) against Antigonus who ruled the neighboring provinces of Lycia, Lydia and Greater Phrygia.
+Antigonus then sent Aristodemus with 1,000 talents to the Peloponnese to raise a mercenary army to fight Cassander.
+Antigonus then allied himself to Polyperchon, who still controlled parts of the Peloponnese, and proclaimed freedom for the Greeks to appeal to the civilians.
 He also sent his nephew Ptolemaios with an army through Cappadocia to the Hellespont to cut Asander off from Lysimachus and Cassander.
 Ptolemaios was successful, securing the northwest of Asia Minor for Antigonus, even invading Ionia/Lydia and bottling up Asander in Caria, but he was unable to drive his opponent from his satrapy.